-The following image provides a visual representation of the coin-cell battery installation procedure.
+The following image indicates the location of the coin-cell battery and provides a visual representation of the installation procedure.

 With the positive-side facing up, insert the coin-cell battery into the battery holder on the system board and gently press the battery until it snaps into place.